tvdboom/ATOM/docs_sources/dependencies.md

 ----------

 ATOM is built on top of several existing Python libraries.
 The required packages are necessary for it's correct functioning.
-Additionnaly, you can install some optional packages needed for specific methods or to use machine learning models not provided by sklearn.
+Additionally, you can install some optional packages needed for specific methods or to use machine learning models not provided by sklearn.